zackman0010/grafana/public/app/plugins/datasource/loki/docs/app_plugin_developer_documentation.md

 # Loki data source documentation for app plugins developers

-Welcome to the developer documentation for the Loki data source!
+Welcome to the developer documentation for the Loki data source\!
 The purpose of this document is to assist app plugin developers in leveraging the power of the Loki data source and Grafana.
 The Loki data source provides a set of methods to simplify common tasks, making it easier to create engaging app plugins.

 ## Introduction